Lex-DRL/AID-guide/Building_better_worlds.md

 <details>
 <summary>Disclaimer</summary>

-> I am not a native english speaker, so I'm apologizing for my grammar/spelling upfront.
+> I am not a native english speaker (hey from Russia 👋🏻🙂), so I'm apologizing for my grammar/spelling upfront.
 >
 > I did my best to make this guide as short and yet as structured and informative as possible, but I was making it alongside with learning the subject myself.
 So there might be some mistakes, missing specifics or too much of specifics here and there.
 Although, I believe it points you to the right direction in general.
 >